-Rule 870 ISU Event Coordinator and Regional Event Coordination Assistants
+Rule 870 ISU Event Manager and Regional Assistants Event Manager

-- Event Coordinator, Assistant Event Coordinator and Regional Event Coordination Assistants (RECAs) in Figure Skating: The ISU Council shall appoint an ISU Event Coordinator for Figure Skating and if necessary and possible an Assistant Event Coordinator as well as a pool of Regional Event Coordination Assistants according to Article 38 of the Constitution. - 2.
-Consultation and inspection visit for ISU Figure Skating Championships, ISU World Synchronized Skating Championships (except the ISU World Junior Synchronized Skating Championships) and ISU Grand Prix of Figure Skating Final:

-For each Figure Skating Championships the Sports Manager Figure Skating and/or the Event Coordinator and/or Assistant Event Coordinator shall attend at least one (1) consultation and inspection visit at the site of the Championships, including meetings with the television and advertising companies during the two (2) years before the Championships/Final.
+- 1. Event Manager, Assistant Event Manager and Regional Assistants Event Manager (RAEMs) in Figure Skating: - The ISU Council shall appoint an ISU Event Manager for Figure Skating and if necessary and possible an Assistant Event Manager as well as a pool of Regional Assistants Event Manager according to Article 38 of the Constitution. - Consultation and inspection visit for ISU Figure Skating Championships, ISU World Synchronized Skating Championships (except the ISU World Junior Synchronized Skating Championships) and ISU Grand Prix of Figure Skating Final: - For each Figure Skating Championships, the Event Manager and/or Assistant Event Manager shall attend at least one consultation and inspection visit at the site of the Championships, including meetings with the television and advertising companies during the 2 years before the Championships/Final.